|David L O Smith - Home||

 Sadly, the Silsoe Research Institute closed its doors early in 2006, and Silsoe College also closed that summer (the site is more valuable as a housing development than a university campus) and the vestiges of the courses and faculty were transferred to the main Cranfield University campus.
 The offices of the Institution of Agricultural Engineers have also moved to Cranfield so Silsoe, for so long the home of agricultural engineering in the UK, has become a dormitory village.

 Having left academic life, I was not sure what to do next but, as I had enjoyed teaching at university and there is a severe shortage of science teachers in England, I explored teaching maths and physics at high school by taking a three day 'taster' course for mature people looking for a second career.
-It soon became clear that, to be qualified to teach in a state school, it was not acceptable to teach a subject at a high level because you were passionately interested in it and wished to pass this enthusiasm on to young people, you had to want to teach the 'whole child' potentially any subject from age 12 to 18.
+It soon became clear that, to be qualified to teach in a state school, it was not acceptable to teach a subject at a high level because you were passionately interested in it and wished to pass on this enthusiasm to young people, you had to want to teach the 'whole child' potentially any subject from age 12 to 18.
 Fortunately, on the course I met someone who was similarly disillusioned but he had an idea for a business.
 Now, if I was to have made a list of 100 things I might do next, starting a business would not have been on it!
 Nevertheless, in 1999 Dixon Jones and I founded Receptional Ltd, which has proved very successful and certainly more lucrative for me than being in the academic world.
-There are now fourteen of us at Receptional, which is an internet marketing agency that promotes websites so that when people search for our clients' products or services on Google, for example, their websites should appear near the top of the list.
-Recently, I have reduced my day to day involvement with Receptional so that I can follow other interests.
+There are now fifteen at Receptional, which is an internet marketing agency that promotes websites so that when people search for our clients' products or services on Google, for example, their websites should appear near the top of the list.
+From 2006, I have been reducing my day to day involvement with Receptional so that I may follow other interests.